Snowflake-Labs/sfguide-frosty-llm-chatbot-on-streamlit-snowflake/quickstart.md

 QUALIFIED_TABLE_NAME = "FROSTY_SAMPLE.CYBERSYN_FINANCIAL.FINANCIAL_ENTITY_ANNUAL_TIME_SERIES"
 METADATA_QUERY = "SELECT VARIABLE_NAME, DEFINITION FROM FROSTY_SAMPLE.CYBERSYN_FINANCIAL.FINANCIAL_ENTITY_ATTRIBUTES_LIMITED;"
+TABLE_DESCRIPTION = """
-TABLE_DESCRIPTION = """This table has various metrics for financial entities (aka banks) since 1983.
-The user may describe the entities interchangeably as banks, financial institutions, or financial entities."""
+This table has various metrics for financial entities (also referred to as banks) since 1983.
+The user may describe the entities interchangeably as banks, financial institutions, or financial entities.
+"""

 GEN_SQL = """
 You will be acting as an AI Snowflake SQL expert named Frosty.